Living Positive Victoria puts the safety and wellbeing of our members, clients, volunteers and staff first.

 - Peer Navigation is continuing by connecting via phone and video calls, supplemented by email and text messages.

 - Family Days, Retreats and events for heterosexuals and women are temporarily suspended.
-The status of the Adult Retreat scheduled for late August 2020 is currently being monitored.
-Participants will be notified of updates.

-- Volunteer recruitment is temporarily suspended.
+- Volunteer recruitment is continuing on a one-on-one basis.

-Coventry House is currently closed but our staff are available by email as normal.
+Coventry House is currently closed to the public but our staff are available by email as normal.
 We will all continue to do our best to support the positive community during this trying time.
 Please feel free to contact your program coordinator with any questions or concerns.
 General enquiries may be directed to email@example.com

 Looking after yourself and others